Varun-Patkar/ChromePilot/README.md

 - HTML is simplified and truncated to reduce token usage

 ### HTML Processing
-The extension extracts only visible, relevant elements:
+The extension extracts all displayed elements from the page:
+- Captures entire page HTML, not just viewport-visible elements
-- Removes styling, scripts, and non-interactive elements
+- Removes styling, scripts, SVGs, and non-interactive elements
-- Preserves IDs, classes, and semantic attributes
+- Preserves IDs, classes, semantic attributes, and ARIA labels
-- Limits content to viewport-visible elements
+- Includes elements below the fold (scrolled out of view)
-- Maximum 8K characters of HTML
+- Maximum 20K characters of HTML
+- Skips CSS-hidden elements (display: none, visibility: hidden)

 ### Permissions
 The extension requests these permissions for future features: